mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 It's likely that you've heard already about immutability.
 I myself wrote once about [immutability in JavaScript](https://dev.to/mpodlasin/functional-programming-in-js-part-ii-immutability-vanilla-js-immutable-js-and-immer-2ccm).

 That's the thing though.
-In those other, imperative langauges immutability has to be introduced via some library or specific programming method.
+In those other, imperative langauges immutability has to be introduced via some library or specific programming approach.

 It's exactly the reverse in Haskell.
-Here immutability is the default and you have to use libraries or specific methods to achieve mutable variables/state.
+Here immutability is the default and you have to use libraries or certain methods to achieve mutable variables/state.

-That might sound cumbersome, but it's not an accident that the principle of immutability became so popular even in mutable languages.
+That might sound cumbersome, but it's not an accident that the principle of immutability became so popular even in mainstream, "mutable by default" languages.
 It really makes your code less bugy, safer and more predictable.

 Ok, enough of talky talk.
 So we know that once created, we can't really alter that variable.
 But it is by no means useless.
 We can now call some functions using it.

-Remove `x = False` line from our file, so that loading the file works again and `x` has value True.
+Remove `x = False` line from your file, so that loading the file in `ghci` works again and `x` has value True.

 Then run the following in `ghci`: